RiriChen/SysProg-Class/assignments/2-StudentDB/a2-questions.md

             return NULL;
     }
     ```
     Can you think of any reason why the above implementation would be a **very bad idea** using the C programming language?
 Specifically, address why the above code introduces a subtle bug that could be hard to identify at runtime?

-    > **ANSWER:** _start here_
+    > **ANSWER:** The above code returns the address of a local variable (`student`) which is is allocated on the stack.
+Once the function returns, the memory for student is deallocated, causing undefined behavior.
+This is a subtle bug, but can lead to undesirable behavior and crashes at runtime.

 3. Another way the `get_student(...)` function could be implemented is as follows: